-It sounds strange, but Devine's flesh is at once crisp and chewy.
+It sounds strange, but Divine's flesh is at once crisp and chewy.
 The apple's marketing boffins have promulgated the unlovely phrase "cottony crisp" to describe this quality

 I find this both unfortunate (who's for a mouth full of cotton?) and oddly apt.
 The texture in person is not at all unpleasant.

 This apple is worth a bite if only for its unusual flavor set.